bloominstituteoftechnology/Sprint-Challenge--Blockchain-DS-Trees/README.md

 # Sprint Challenge: Data Structures

-In this week's Sprint you implemented some classic and fundamental data structures and learned about how to go about evaluating their respective runtimes and performance.
-This Sprint Challenge aims to assess your comfort with these topics through exercises that build on the data structures you implemented and the algorithmic intuition you've started to build up.
+In this sprint, you've been introduced into the fascinating and complicated world of blockchain.
+You've also learned about a new type of data structure, trees, and how to traverse them.

+This Sprint Challenge will asses you understanding of blockchain by giving you the chance to compete with your fellow students to mine coins using a new Proof of Work Algorithm.

+You'll also use your new-found knowledge of trees to optimize a working, but slow solution to a problem.

 ## Instructions